jasonsbarr/yet-another-react-boilerplate/README.md

 import { makeReducer } from "@jasonsbarr/reducer-utils";
 ```

 Define a reducer function to handle each action you'll need to dispatch.
 Note that the function names will need to be formatted to match your action types.
+I recommend setting constants for your action names, that way your editor will autocomplete for you to minimize the chance of making a typo.
+I've included an example of this in the boilerplate source code.

 For example, if you define action types like `ACTION_TYPE`, the function for that action will also need to be `ACTION_TYPE`.